Saraswati (TV series)

 Saraswati is an Indian Marathi language television series which aired on Colors Marathi.
 The show starred Titeeksha Tawde and Astad Kale in lead roles.
 The series premiered from 28 December 2015 and ended on 12 May 2018.

+Plot

+It is the story of a 20-year-old girl Saraswati.
+She fulfils the duties of a daughter, a sister, a friend, a wife, and a leader with aplomb.
+She is the strength of her family.
+She is determined to overcome every hurdle to fulfil her promises.